Brisbane Lions: Triple premiership success: 2001–2004

 The Lions began 2001 by making the final of the Ansett Australia Cup, their first pre-season grand final.
 They went down by 85 points away to Port Adelaide, who they had also been scheduled to play in Round 1 at the same venue.
-After an inconsistent start to their 2002 season, the Lions took on the reigning premiers Essendon in Round 10.
+After an inconsistent start to their 2001 season, the Lions took on the reigning premiers Essendon in Round 10.
 Brisbane finished as 28-point victors, and head coach Leigh Matthews famously used a Predator quote, "if it bleeds, we can kill it", to inspire his team for the game.
-The Lions would then win 16 games straight, finishing the year undefeated and booking their place in the 2001 AFL Grand Final to play Essendon.
+The Lions then won 16 games straight, finishing the year undefeated and booking their place in the 2001 AFL Grand Final to play Essendon.

 Going in as underdogs, Brisbane started the game well, scoring the first goal of the match from a free kick awarded to Alastair Lynch for holding against Dustin Fletcher.
 Essendon fought back late in the first quarter and then took control of the game in the second term.
 The Lions' poor kicking for goal almost put them out of the game in the second quarter as Essendon blew their lead out to 20 points late in the term.

 However, The Lions managed to overrun Essendon in the third term, kicking six goals to one and turning a 14-point deficit into a 16-point lead.
 Brisbane's pace in the midfield and the tiring legs of most of the Essendon players played a pivotal role in them taking full control of the game in the second half.

-The Lions won their first premiership as a merged club comfortably, with a final score of 15.18 (108) to 12.10 (82).
+The Lions won their first premiership comfortably, with a final score of 15.18 (108) to 12.10 (82).

 The win was topped off with Lions utility player Shaun Hart winning the Norm Smith Medal after being judged best on ground in the Grand Final.

 In 2002, the Lions won a club-record 17 games, spending most of the season firmly entrenched in the top two with Port Adelaide.
 They narrowly missed out on the minor premiership following a final round defeat to the Power in Adelaide.
 In the finals, the Lions claimed easy home victories over the two Adelaide-based teams on their way to a second consecutive Grand Final.
 They faced Collingwood, who had surprised many that year after having missed the finals the previous seven seasons.
 Brisbane ended up defeating the Magpies 9.12 (66) to 10.15 (75) in cold and wet conditions at the Melbourne Cricket Ground.
 Early in the contest, the Lions lost both ruckman Beau McDonald and utility player Martin Pike to injury and had to complete the match with a limited bench.